OTC-CISRiley/CIS150InfoL2/docs/readme.md

           --- end of new code
         }

+7. If there is a compile error, do some research.
+Are we missing a using statement?

-7. After testing is complete, check in the updated solution to tfs.
+8. After testing is complete, check in the updated solution to tfs.
 Remain in Visual Studio with your project open.

-8. Run the complete site selection project and choose 10 for the number of sites and site 5.
+9. Run the complete site selection project and choose 10 for the number of sites and site 5.
 If you follow instructions correctly, you will be rewarded with the next Clue.

 [Return to the Level 1 site](https://otc-cisriley.github.io/CIS150InfoLevel1/)